NItishSh/terraform-ibm-iks-ocp-backup-recovery/examples/openshift/README.md

 # Openshift example

-This example provisions VPC, ROKS cluster, COS instance, and a fully integrated Backup & Recovery environment with policies, source registration, connectivity, and data source connector deployment.
+This example provisions VPC, Openshift cluster, COS instance, and a fully integrated Backup & Recovery environment with policies, source registration, connectivity, and data source connector deployment.

 A openshift example that will provision the following: